 When we had just finished eating a huge storm came through and soaked the table.
 Since the kitchen and outdoor 'dining room' are not attached to the house we were stuck under the awning for about an hour playing the Kevin Bacon movie game.
 Then we watched Rambo 4, not the best but if you closed your eyes all the gunfire could have sounded like fireworks making it somehow celebratory.
 Then came Alvin and the Chipmunks in an attempt to make up for the wasted time watching Rambo and, again, I can't say that it was worth the time it took to watch.

-You can't really see it all that well but this lady is holding her baby with one arm, riding that donkey side saddle, holding on and has just crossed the street in the middle of a busy intersection.
-Talk about multi-tasking.
 My friends and I went to visit Mohammed's brother's family on the outskirts of town.
 We probably met over 20 women and there was usually at least 8 in the room with us.
 They loved that I wanted to take pictures of them and decided that they wanted a group picture.